Requirements and Expectations

 Statement on Score Choice: UW–Madison encourages students to submit all exam scores.
 It is a benefit to see your complete testing history as part of our comprehensive review, and since we will only consider your highest score (by test date), there is nothing to be gained by suppressing scores through Score Choice.
 However, applicants are free to use the College Board's Score Choice option for the SAT and/or the similar option offered by ACT.

 Numbers alone do not determine admissibility.
 We look for students with special or unique talents, who give of themselves, and who learn outside the classroom as well as inside.
 There is space on our application to list your activities and employment experiences.
-We also have two personal statements, and we'd like to see two letters of recommendation as well.
+We also have two essays and require one letter of recommendation from someone who can attest to your academic ability.
 Use these aspects of your applications to give us a sense of your character, service, leadership, talents, citizenship, and interests.

 Required Application Materials